ArtieCrypto/ai-oracle-prototype/README.md

 Long-term, this design could support custodial integrations, embedded finance partnerships, and interfaces that feel as intuitive as modern fintech apps — laying the foundation for a new class of user-centric digital asset infrastructure.

+## 🔍 Roadmap
+This roadmap reflects the evolution of a modular, AI-integrated crypto allocation platform focused on:

+- Lowering barriers to crypto-native yield strategies for non-technical users
+- Bridging AI-generated insights with secure, on-chain execution
+- Designing infrastructure that abstracts complexity while retaining composability
+- Exploring integrations with custodial and embedded finance platforms
+- Enabling intuitive, scalable access to decentralized returns

 ## 🧠 AI Signal Engine

 Located in the [`ai/`](./ai) folder: